Persay1981/Credit-Card-Fraud-Detection/README.md

 # Credit-Card-Fraud-Detection
-A logistic regression model to identify fraudulent credit card transactions
+A logistic regression model to identify fraudulent credit card transactions.
+Trained on an open dataset available on kaggle